weberc2/blog/posts/just-make-your-own-language.md

 advocating for the *rewriting of the C and C++ ecosystem in Rust*, and many[^0] in the C and C++ communities are having none of it.
 The sacrilege! *Sacré bleu*!

-I'm not a Rust fanboy--I think it's an improvement over C and C++, and I like a lot about it, but it's not likely to be my main language any time soon.
+FWIW, I'm not a Rust fanboy--I think it's an improvement over C and C++, and I like a lot about it, but it's not likely to be my main language any time soon.
 And moreover the Rust community has its own foibles that chafe me (criticizing a certain other language without ever actually analyzing *why* people are drawn to and retained by said language in the first place 🙃).
 I also think "rewrite it in Rust" is pretty facile--it's often a lazy substitute for a reasoned